centreborelli/s2p/README.md

 ### Old dependencies.
 Not required anymore

-A few other binaries are 3rd party.
-Their source code is located in the `3rdparty` directory.
-You must compile and install them before launching the script, using the provided makefiles.
 Here are the instuctions to install them in a local folder, without root privileges.
 First create a local folder:

     mkdir ~/local